Mehdi Hasheminasab: International career

 After a number of very good seasons with Persepolis, Hasheminasab was called up to the national team, earning his first cap versus Kuwait on February 15, 1999.
 He was also a member of the national team during the World Cup 2002 qualification campaign.
 Some consider him and a number of other players to be responsible for the poor atmosphere in the national team camp, and its eventual failure to qualify.
 In his career he achieved 28 caps and 2 goals.

+Personal life

+On 29 December 2025, Hasheminasab publicly supported the 2025–2026 Iranian protests on his Instagram, stating: "This life full of pain, anger, and uncertainty is not the right of our people.
+Protesting is our right."